Go Back Up

 It’s best to work with a reputable provider such as General Security when implementing this access control technology.
 We can recommend a custom solution and conduct a thorough survey, inspection, and assessment.

 With smart integrations, you can program alerts via keycards, video surveillance, and intercom/entrance systems.
 These can also be integrated with any property’s lights, thermostats, locks, security and doorbell cameras, and more.
-This is especially prudent for businesses often receiving deliveries after hours and those within hospitality, for appliance safety and monitoring.
+This is especially prudent for businesses that often receive deliveries after hours, as well as for those in hospitality, for appliance safety and monitoring.

 Regardless of your business type and size, safeguarding your employees and property is always top of mind.
 When enlisting a reputable provider such as General Security, your most important assets will always be protected!